SK1Y101/PoketchFitbit/README.md

 ### Customisation

-Button             - Diamond/Pearl single button, or the Platinum double button.
+Button             - Diamond/Pearl single button, or the Platinum double button

-Face colour     - Dark watch face, or the Light watch face.
+Face colour     - Dark watch face, or the Light watch face

-Edge colour     - Diamond blue, Pearl pink, Barry's orange, Platnium blue, or Platinum pink.
+Edge colour     - Diamond blue, Pearl pink, Barry's orange, Platnium blue, or Platinum pink

-Screen colour  - Default Green, Yellow, Orange, Red, Violet, Indigo, Blue, and Grey.
+Screen colour  - Default Green, Yellow, Orange, Red, Violet, Indigo, Blue, and Grey

+Mascot         - Want an Eevee, or a Pikachu on your digital clock?

 Wherever possible, I have tried to keep the watch feature and aesthetics as close to the original Pokétch from the games, with minimal changes.